 In 1870, at the urging of laymen such as Pierre Bonnat and Sir James Marshall, the Propaganda Fide established the Gold Coast as a Prefecture Apostolic, entrusting it to the Society of African Missions.
 Fathers August Moreau and Eugene Murat were the first missionaries sent by the society to the Gold Coast.
 They arrived at Elmina in 1880.

-The Archdiocese of Cape Coast gave Ghana her first indigenous bishop in the person of His Grace John Kodwo Amissah (1957), the first Ghanaian Cardinal, His Eminence Peter Cardinal Kodwo Appiah Turkson (2003) and presently His Grace Bishop Mathias Kobena Nketsiah (2010), Archbishop of Cape Coast.
+The Archdiocese of Cape Coast gave Ghana her first indigenous bishop in the person of His Grace John Kodwo Amissah (1957), the first Ghanaian Cardinal, His Eminence Peter Cardinal Kodwo Appiah Turkson (2003), His Grace Bishop Mathias Kobena Nketsiah (2010), and presently His Grace Charles Gabriel Palmer-Buckle (2018), Archbishop of Cape Coast.
 Evangelization in the Archdiocese of Cape Coast continues to be carried out by both diocesan and religious priests, women and men religious, catechists, and many church societies.
 Schools, hospitals, socio-economic projects, charities and other institutions continue to be prominent means of evangelization.